-Noise Rises from various conversations as uniformed officers and civilians file into the auditorium.
-The audience is a broad cross-section of military and diplomatic professionals who are proud of their knowledge and operational expertise in their respective fields.
-They look forward to hearing the presentation, then providing their own critical analyses of its content.
-A slightly nervous naval officer stands at the base of the stage watching his contemporaries settle.
-It is his thesis that would be presented and critiqued.
-The spirits of classical military strategists are also gathering.
-They, too, are interested in hearing the presentation.
+The auditorium began filling.
+Noise rose from various conversations as uniformed officers and civilians filed in the hall to take empty seats.
+The audience was a broad cross-section of military and diplomatic professionals who were proud of their knowledge and operational experiences in their respective fields.
+They were looking forward to hearing the presentation, then providing their own critical analyses of its content.
+A slightly nervous naval officer stood at the base of the stage watching his contemporaries settle.
+It was his thesis that would be presented and critiqued.